Gennadiyev/AI2619/readme.md

 The assignments are designed to be individual work.
 If you have any questions regarding my previous submissions (i.e. assignments that have already passed the deadline), please feel free to [submit an issue](https://github.com/Gennadiyev/AI2619/issues).
 Otherwise you're strongly advised to finish your own work before copying :+1:

-Best of luck and have fun!
+Best of luck and have fun touring around here!

 ## Special Thanks

-The TAs are nice people!
+The **TAs** are nice people!
 They helped me a lot with the assignments, and allowed me to ignore the 2-page-limit on the PDF submissions.
 Salute to their hard work!

-Yuye Ling is easily one of the most reliable and responsible teachers I've met in SJTU.
+**Yuye Ling** is easily one of the most reliable and responsible teachers I've met in SJTU.
 He teaches intuitively, and pongs my ping in ~10 minutes (by e-mail), which is an incredible reflex :zap:! **LOTS** of thanks to him!